Milford to Godalming walk

 - In 35 metres, where steps go up to the right, turn left, with a log cabin then on your right-hand side, your direction due east.
 You pass a lake on your right-hand side.

 - Out of the wood you come to a T-junction by a National Trust donation pyramid on your right and you turn left on a sandy track, your direction 100°.

 - If you have stayed on the road, in 300 metres, at a right-hand bend in the road, by a public footpath sign and a sign for Phillimore Cottage, turn left uphill on a tarmac lane, your direction 340° .

 - Head up this lane, passing a cottage on your right.
 The lane becomes a path as you enter a woodland strip.
 Some 100 metres from the main road junction turn right through a wooden kissing gate, marked with a yellow arrow, then turn left, your direction 300°, with the field edge on your left-hand side.
-In 200 metres you go over a stile to enter a wood, then in 10 metres pass a sign saying 'Agricultural and sporting pursuits in progress' to go straight on, in 15 metres crossing a path, your direction 310°.
+In 200 metres you go over a stile to enter a wood, to go straight on, in 35 metres crossing a path, your direction 310°.

-- In 160 metres you pass a bench on your left-hand side to keep straight on (slightly to the right).
-Then in 45 metres you cross a path, and in a further 350 metres, having ignored all ways off, you come out through a metal kissing gate on to a tarmac road where you turn left, your direction due west.
+- In 205 metres cross another path and in a further 350 metres, having ignored all ways off, you come out through a metal kissing gate on to a tarmac road, where you turn left , your direction due west.

 - In 100 metres turn right off the road on to a track, by a public bridleway sign, your direction 330°, ignoring a gate into a field on your right .